 Besides being a gardening enthusiast’s dream, Powell Gardens offers unique contemporary architecture.
 The Marjorie Powell Allen Chapel, designed by architect Fay Jones, offers a quiet place for reflection and inspiration.
 Jones, a native of Arkansas and student of the master Frank Lloyd Wright, is famous for his Thorncrown Chapel in Eureka Springs.
 In addition to the Chapel, he designed the Visitor Education Center and the Meadow Pavilion.
 All structures blend with the serene and natural surroundings of the Gardens.

-The 18,000 square-foot Visitor Education Center houses Perennial Gifts gift shop, a cafe and classroom space, plus a glass-topped conservatory.
+The 18,000 square-foot Visitor Education Center houses the Perennial Lounge where visitors can find seasonal gifts, snacks, and beverages; classroom space; and a glass-topped conservatory.

 General Admission: $10; $9 ages 60+; $4 ages 5–12; children under 4 get in free.
 Festival Admission: $12; $10 ages 60+; $5 ages 5–12; children under 4 get in free.
 Closed Thanksgiving, Christmas Eve, Christmas Day, New Year’s Eve, and New Year’s Day.